 3.01 Consideration.
 Upon and by reason of the Merger becoming effective, the shareholders of Lincoln of record on the Effective Date shall be entitled to receive in exchange for the Lincoln common shares held and at their election (subject to the limitations and prorations set forth in this Section 3) either (i) 0.7004 (the "Conversion Ratio") shares of First Merchants' common stock for each Lincoln common share held ("Share Option"), or (ii) cash in the amount of \$15.76 for each share of Lincoln's common stock held ("Cash Option"), subject to the provisions and limitations of Section 3.07.
-A Lincoln shareholder shall be entitled to elect the Share Option for all shares held of record, the Cash Option for all shares held of record or the Share Option for a portion of the shares held of record and the Cash Option for a portion of the shares held of record.
+A Lincoln shareholder shall be entitled to elect the Share Option for all shares held of record, the Cash Option for all shares held of record or the Share Option for a portion of the shares held of record.
 The Conversion Ratio shall be subject to adjustment as set forth in Sections 3.03 and 3.04.